rscopes/rescope/doc/Scope.md

 ### Using mixin

-We can add any mixed Scope as we want.
+We can mix as many Scope as we want.
 ```
 let MyMixableScope = new Scope({...stores_instancied_or_not});
 let MyLocalScope = new Scope({...stores_instancied_or_not});